An Inclusive Notion of Text: Taxonomy of text extensions

 \subsection{Taxonomy overview}

 Table \ref{tab:tax} summarizes our proposed two-tier taxonomy for describing the inclusive approaches to text.
-It demonstrates the wide variety of signals available and potentially relevant for NLP processing beyond the conservative, language-centric view.
-The following sections discuss the taxonomy classes in greater detail, and Figure \ref{fig:taxex} provides examples.
+It demonstrates the wide variety of signals available and potentially relevant to NLP processing beyond the conservative, language-centric view.
+The following sections discuss the taxonomy classes in greater detail, and Figure \ref{fig:taxex} gives examples.